Delta's refinery turns small profit for first time

-NEW YORK Delta Air Lines Inc's (DAL.N) Pennsylvania oil refinery turned a small profit in the third quarter, the first time since it purchased the plant in 2012 to help trim jet fuel costs, the company said on Tuesday.
+NEW YORK Oct 22 Delta Air Lines Inc's Pennsylvania oil refinery turned a small profit in the third quarter, the first time since it purchased the plant in 2012 to help trim jet fuel costs, the company said on Tuesday.

 Delta has frequently said the rationale behind the purchase of the 185,000 barrel per day refinery was to reduce regional jet fuel prices, contrary to the normal refinery model of selling products at the highest price possible.